Kernel-Based LMI Approaches to Solving the Hamilton-Jacobi-Bellman Equation and Nonlinear Optimal Control: Introduction

 \section{Introduction}

 The Hamilton-Jacobi-Bellman (HJB) equation provides the cornerstone for solving nonlinear optimal control problems~\cite{bertsekas_dp}.
 For a control-affine system $\dot{x} = f(x) + g(x)u$ with infinite-horizon cost functional, the optimal value function $V^*(x)$ satisfies a nonlinear partial differential equation whose solution yields the optimal feedback control law.
 However, solving the HJB equation directly is computationally intractable for general nonlinear systems, presenting one of the fundamental challenges in control theory.
 Traditional approaches such as finite difference methods and dynamic programming suffer severely from the \emph{curse of dimensionality}~\cite{bertsekas_dp}, with computational cost growing exponentially in the state dimension.
-Neural network-based methods have been proposed to address scalability~\cite{hjb_rkhs}, but typically lack theoretical guarantees on optimality and stability.
+Neural network-based methods have been proposed to address scalability~\cite{hjb_rkhs}; see~\cite{kang_gong_nakamura_fahroo_survey} for a survey of data-generation algorithms for deep-learning approaches to HJB feedback design.
+These methods typically lack a priori theoretical guarantees on optimality and stability.
 Sum-of-squares (SOS) programming~\cite{parrilo_thesis, parrilo_sos} offers convexity with rigorous guarantees, but scales poorly with polynomial degree and is restricted to polynomial systems.